 Sound example music track:

-Michael Brückner bought my ELKA Solist 505 and recorded [this] 10:32 long track on the first day.
+Michael Brückner bought my ELKA Solist 505 and recorded a 10:32 mins long track on the first day.
 The monophonic lead voice played through his old Yamaha guitar effect processor is the ELKA.
 The other parts are (two sequences mainly) were done in Reason.